isovalent/ebpf-docs/docs/linux/concepts/verifier.md

 So, how does the verifier check all these rules?
 We can't go into full detail in this section, please see the [Verifier internal](verifier-internal.md) page for more details.

 The basic premise is that the verifier checks every possible permutation of a program mathematically.
-It starts my walking the code and constructing a graph based on branching instructions.
+It starts by walking the code and constructing a graph based on branching instructions.
 It will reject any statically-dead-code unreachable code might be a link in an exploit chain.

 Next the verifier starts at the top, setting the initial registers.
 R1 for example is almost always a pointer to the context.
 It walks over each instruction and updates the state of the registers and stack.
 This state contains information like smax32 (what is the largest 32 bit signed integer that could be in this register).
 It has many such variables which it can use to evaluate if a branch such as "if R1 > 123" is always taken, sometimes taken or never taken.

 Every time the verifier encounters a branching instruction, it will fork the current state, queue one of the branches+state for later investigation and update states.
-For example if I have a register R3 with a value between 10 and 30 and I then encounter a "if R3 > 20" instruction, one fork will have a R3 of 10-20 and the other 21-30.
+For example, if I have a register R3 with a value between 10 and 30 and I then encounter a "if R3 > 20" instruction, one fork will have a R3 of 10-20 and the other 21-30.
 This is a very simple example, but it illustrates the point.

 It also keeps track of linked registers.
 If I go R2 = R3, then do the above example, the verifier knows that R2 also has the same range as R3.
 This is commonly used for packet bounds checks.

 The verifier also keeps track of data types, before I mentioned the pointer to a context.
 It also knows when we are dealing with normal numbers or pointers to map values for example.
-Every time a offset from the context is dereferenced for example it will check that that access is allowed for the current program type and that the offset is within bounds of the context.
+Every time an offset from the context is dereferenced for example it will check that access is allowed for the current program type and that the offset is within bounds of the context.
 It can also keep track of possible null values, such as those returned from map lookups.
 And uses that information to enforce that null checks are done before dereferencing pointers.

 It uses this same type info tracking to assert that the correct parameters are passed to helper functions or function calls.
 The verifier can also use BTF to enforce that a map value contains a timer field for example or a spinlock.
 BTF is also used to enforce that the correct parameters are passed to fkuncs, that BTF func definitions match the actual BPF functions and that these BTF func definitions match callbacks.